CivMC/JukeAlert/README.md

 # JukeAlert

 A Minecraft 1.18.2 plugin that turns Noteblocks and Jukeboxes into 'snitches' that record player entries and actions.
+Snitches allow players to deal with griefers without the need for admin involvement.

 ## Usage